Instrument insurance: What is my gear worth in the event of a claim?

 - Payment for repair or replacement will not be paid until the property has actually been repaired or replaced.

-If you have Vintage or one-of-a-kind equipment, coverage can be provided on an Agreed Value, which would be the amount the item has been appraised for by a reputable appraisal company.
-In order to obtain coverage on this basis, you will need to contact our office to obtain coverage and provide your appraisals.
+If you have vintage or one-of-a-kind equipment, coverage can be provided on an Agreed Value, which would be the amount the item has been appraised for by a reputable appraisal company.
+In order to obtain coverage on this basis, please contact our office to obtain coverage and provide your appraisals.
 A new appraisal would be required every 5 years.

 If your instrument is 5 years old or older and you do not have an appraisal, your instruments will be valued at actual cash value.
 This is the amount equal to the replacement cost minus depreciation of damaged or stolen property at the time of the loss.
 This means that in the event of the loss, your settlement will be based on the smallest of the following amounts: